 B.S. (in progress), Organizational Leadership, Colorado State University

 Amy joined NREL in 2014 as a Project Manager for the Distributed Energy Systems Integration group.
 Prior to joining NREL, she worked as the Global Service Contract Manager/O&M Manager at Advanced Energy, where she managed a department that monitored and maintained over 350 MW of solar power.
-Her experience includes a proven track record of developing business strategies and operational excellence in both semiconductor and solar energy industries.
-Amy is certified in by APICS in Supply Chain Management, Master Planning of Resources, and Detailed Scheduling and Planning.
-She has experience in utilizing Six Sigma methodologies and was a part of the 2012 Advanced Energy Leadership Summit.
+Her experience includes managing complex R&D and engineering programs for DC, low-/mid-frequency, and high-voltage power systems along with solar PV inverters through manufacturing product release and offshore transfers.
+Amy has a proven track record of developing business strategies and operational excellence in the thin film and solar energy industries.
+She has experience in utilizing Six Sigma methodologies and was selected to participate in Advanced Energy's 2012 Leadership Summit.
 Amy is a Mile High Chapter member of the Project Management Institute.

 Bryan Palmintier, Senior Engineer

 Ph.D., Engineering Systems, MIT

 M.S., Aero/Astro Engineering, Stanford University